prysmaticlabs/documentation/website/docs/wallet/withdraw-validator.md

 ### Full withdrawals are irreversible

 Validator exits are irreversible, and so are full validator withdrawals.
-Once you exit, you cannot do anything with your validator except for withdraw it.
 Once you perform a full withdrawal, you will receive your validator balance at the Ethereum address of your choosing, and you cannot revert this action.
 You could use your withdrawn funds to spin up another separate validator if you wish, however.

 ### Partial withdrawals do not exit your validator